Admission to Graduate Study

 - Fails to meet the deadline for filing an official application for admission but has met all of the requirements for admission into a degree program with full graduate status.

-A student interested in applying for such special (temporary) status must first obtain written permission from the faculty member teaching the course of interest and then follow all of the procedures for admission to a graduate degree program.
+A student interested in applying for such special status must first obtain written permission from the faculty member teaching the course of interest.
+Students are then required to fill out & submit an application for admission to special graduate status.
+Further instructions can be found here.

-We require you to upload copies of your undergraduate transcripts to ApplyYourself.
+We require you to upload copies of your undergraduate/graduate transcripts to ApplyYourself.
+We do not need official transcripts unless you are admitted.

 We require at least three letters of recommendation, two of these must be from Professors (preferable with PhD's), especially if you are applying for a PhD degree.
 ALL LETTERS MUST BE SUBMITTED ONLINE.
 No paper recommendation letters will be accepted.

-Your application will be available for review by the department once all the evaluator's letters are submitted and all the official transcripts are received.
-The only thing CS should receive via mail should be your official transcripts.
+Your application will be available for review by the department once all the evaluator's letters are submitted and all the transcripts are uploaded.

 The required minimum TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) will be required for applicants.
 The required minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) will be required for applicants.
 If you do not meet the minimum TOEFL or IELTS scores, your application will not be considered for admission.